 - Independent learners

 Several basic ‘Monopoly-style’ business sims exist as apps which are aimed at the consumer gaming market.
 Several basic business sims exist as phone apps which are aimed at the consumer gaming market.
 In comparison, serious business simulations are more complex and are often used on a pc.
 They also offer greater depth and supporting resources making them a popular choice in education and training.

 More employers are finding that graduate and MBA hires have acquired knowledge and experience using a business simulator.
 Organisations are also increasingly turning to effective online learning to save money, time, and reduce their carbon footprint.

 The greatest use of business simulation games is in higher education.
 Although traditional ‘sage on the sage’ approaches have prevented greater growth.

 However, COVID-19 and the move to mass online learning has catalysed a change in academic thinking.
 The use of business simulation software is set to grow considerably.

 Universities and colleges use simulators in class and on distance learning modules.
 A high quality simulation lets learners collaborate from different locations.
 They also allow instructors and trainers to communicate with and assess people remotely.

 Educators and trainers recognise that business simulation software can develop a range of business skills for learners.
 Quality resources also foster the development of soft skills and support students to build business acumen.

-How our business simulation games can help you
+How our digital learning software can help you

 If you are looking for a high quality online business game that engages learners authentically, consider the Our high quality online business game, SimVenture Evolution, can help you engage learners authentically.